 Coffee is especially sensitive to extreme weather conditions.
-High rainfall in January to April this year has resulted in intermittent flowering of the late crop as the trees did not stress enough, a condition necessary for good flowering.
-On the other hand, this rainfall was good for the early crop whose quality was enhanced positively.
-The initial expectation for 2020 crop was pegged at 330 tons but due to this factor, we are expecting a significantly lower harvest, currently estimated at 235tons.
-International coffee market prices have reached unprecedented low levels, currently having the New York benchmark market under 100 US-cents per pound, which is the lowest level for more than a decade.
-The coffee price decreased by more than 19% in the current financial year, from 118 US-cents per pound to 95 US-cents per pound.
-There can, therefore, be no certainty as to what prices will look like in the near future.
+Off seasonal rains in January and February this year coupled with high temperatures variations created conditions that slowed down the coffee stressing process thus flowering.
+On the other hand, this rainfall was good for the early crop whose quality was enhanced.
+The initial expectation for 2021-22 crop was pegged at 235 tons but due to this factor, we are expecting a lower harvest, currently estimated at 214 tons.
+International coffee market prices have greatly improved due to increased demand attributable to the successful vaccination rollout across the globe which has resulted in easement of Covid pandemic restrictions.
+According to ICO, globally 2020-21 production is forecasted at 169.5 million bags and a demand of 167.2 million bags.
+Production for 2021-22 is expected to be lower than demand mainly due to low production expectation in Brazil.
+Looking ahead, the prices are likely to remain attractive in 2021-22 coffee year as the world looks at depressed production.
 Eaagads coffee continues to attract a premium in the market due to its quality, although it is still impacted by the International coffee prices.
-The farm is under the management of CMS.
+The farm is under the management of Coffee Management Services (CMS).